-The Board is currently made up of 11 directors, nine of whom have no participation, relationship or business ties with the Company, its subsidiaries or principal shareholder, which would affect the status of such member as an independent member under the definition of National Instrument 52-110- "Audit Committees", the whole as disclosed hereafter.
+The Board is currently made up of ten directors, eight of whom have no participation, relationship or business ties with the Company, its subsidiaries or principal shareholder, which would affect the status of such member as an independent member under the definition of National Instrument 52-110- "Audit Committees", the whole as disclosed hereafter.
 In determining the status of independent directors, the Corporate Governance and HR Committee has - based, among other things, on information provided by the directors by way of a questionnaire - identified those directors who have no direct or indirect relationship with the Company or any of its subsidiaries that could, in the view of the Corporate Governance and HR Committee, reasonably be expected to interfere with the exercise of a director's independent judgment, the whole as defined in National Instrument 58-101- "Disclosure of Corporate Governance Practices" - and National Instrument 52-110- "Audit Committees".
 These determinations as to independence of the directors are reviewed and approved by the Board.
-The Company is of the opinion that the presence of the existing nine independent directors more than adequately reflects the investment of minority shareholders in the Company.
-With the election of the nine proposed nominees at the Meeting, the Board would be composed of seven independent directors, which ratio, in the Company's opinion, continues to adequately reflect the investment of minority shareholders.
+The Company is of the opinion that the presence of the existing eight independent directors more than adequately reflects the investment of minority shareholders in the Company.
+With the election of the ten proposed nominees at the Meeting, the Board would be composed of eight independent directors, which ratio, in the Company's opinion, continues to adequately reflect the investment of minority shareholders.

-- As the executive Chairman of the Board of the Company, Mr. Emanuele (Lino) Saputo is not an independent director. - As Chief Executive Officer of the Company, Mr. Lino A. Saputo, Jr. is not an independent director. - Mr. Pierre Bourgie is an independent director. - Mr. Henry E. Demone is an independent director. - Mr. Anthony M. Fata is an independent director. - Ms. Annalisa King is an independent director. - Mr. Tony Meti is an independent director. - Mrs. Patricia Saputo is an independent director. - Ms. Annette Verschuren is an independent director.
+- As the executive Chairman of the Board of the Company, Mr. Emanuele (Lino) Saputo is not an independent director. - As Chief Executive Officer of the Company, Mr. Lino A. Saputo, Jr. is not an independent director. - Mr. Henry E. Demone is an independent director. - Mr. Anthony M. Fata is an independent director. - Ms. Annalisa King is an independent director. - · Ms. Karen Kinsley is an independent director. - Ms. Diane Nyisztor is an independent director nominee. - Ms. Franziska Ruf is an independent director nominee. - Mr. Tony Meti is an independent director. - Ms. Annette Verschuren is an independent director.

-Mr. Lucien Bouchard and Mrs. Caterina Monticciolo, who are not standing for re-election, are independent directors.
+Mr. Pierre Bourgie and Ms. Patricia Saputo, who are not standing for re-election, are independent directors.
 The independent directors meet without Management and without the Chairman of the Board following each Board meeting.